RTEMS/rtems-docs/cpu-supplement/powerpc.rst

   setup.
 A valid stack pointer is not enough to call C functions.
 They may use the TOC to get addresses and constants.

-* The TOC must be within the first 4GiB of the address space.
-This simplifies the interrupt prologue.
+* The TOC must be within the first 2GiB of the address space.
+This simplifies the interrupt prologue, since the `r2` can be set to `.TOC.` via the usual `lis` followed by `ori` combination.
+The `lis` is subject to sign-extension.

 * The `PPC_REG_LOAD`, `PPC_REG_STORE`, `PPC_REG_STORE_UPDATE`, and
   `PPC_REG_CMP` macros are available for assembly code to provide register size